Become a Conservative Councillor in the London Borough of Haringey

 2018 Local Elections

-The 2018 London Borough local elections are fast approaching, and in little over 9 months time, residents of Haringey will be electing their new Councillors.
+The 2018 London Borough local elections are fast approaching, and in just 2 months time, residents of Haringey will be electing their new Councillors.
 Being a Councillor is an exciting and fulfilling opportunity.

 If you would be interested in standing for Council next year, please get in touch with us.
 We are looking for candidates and have 27 seats to fill across Bruce Grove, Harringay, Northumberland Park, Seven Sisters, St. Ann's, Tottenham Green, Tottenham Hale, West Green, and White Hart Lane.